Taritsyn/JavaScriptEngineSwitcher/NuGet/JavaScriptEngineSwitcher.V8.Native.win-x86/readme.txt

    =============
    RELEASE NOTES
    =============
-   Microsoft ClearScript.V8 was updated to version of April 19, 2017 (support of V8
+   Microsoft ClearScript.V8 was updated to version of May 13, 2017.
-   version 5.5.372.40).

    ====================
    POST-INSTALL ACTIONS